 Why does my Uber driver have a camera?

 There are several reasons why Uber and Lyft drivers have a camera in their vehicle and they all revolve around safety.
-For one, it protects the driver from any false accusations.
+For one, dash cams for Uber drivers protect themselves from any false accusations.
 Feedback ratings are vital for drivers and help them stay on the road.
 More serious than that, if a passenger ever accuses the driver of anything criminal, the driver doesn’t want to rely on their word versus the customer’s.

 Rideshare drivers want to capture any accidents.
-Uber dash cams that are front facing are great for recording footage of any vehicle incidents.
+Dash cams for Uber that are front facing are great for recording footage of any vehicle incidents.
 This is important for insurance purposes as anyone who spends time on the road knows there are a lot of poor drivers.

 Lyft drivers want to also protect the customer.
 Having a cabin camera allows the customer a certain amount of protection if the footage ever needs to reviewed.